 9 powerful ways of teaching growth mindset in the classroom, including the power of YET, learning from mistakes, and ways of facing challenges.

 Children’s belief systems fuel their performance and academic success within the classroom.
-They will accept what they’ve been taught about their own abilities and potential, and we as teachers have an opportunity within our classrooms to feed this by teaching a growth mindset.
+They will accept what they’ve been taught about their abilities and potential, and we, as teachers, have an opportunity within our classrooms to feed this by teaching a growth mindset.

 The power of students’ beliefs about themselves affects them profoundly.
-Growth mindset is very closely related to self-esteem.
-A child with very little self-esteem will not perform as well as a child who believes he/she CAN and WILL.
-Children can develop a growth mindset at an early age, and it is our job to promote a growth mindset in the classroom as much as possible.
+A growth mindset is very closely related to self-esteem and motivation.
+A child with very little self-esteem will not perform as well as a child who believes they CAN and WILL.
+Children can develop a growth mindset at an early age, and it is our job to help students by promoting a growth mindset in the classroom as much as possible.
 If we miss the opportunity, they may not adopt this valuable characteristic.

 What is a “Growth Mindset”?

-First of all, it’s important to understand what the term “growth mindset” means.
-Growth mindset is the exact opposite of a fixed mindset.
+First, it’s essential to understand what the term “growth mindset” means.
+A growth mindset is the exact opposite of a fixed mindset.
 If a child has a fixed mindset, they believe they cannot change their character, creativity, or potential for success.

-But, in contrast, a growth mindset has a more positive outlook, as a child believes he/she has control over their successes and failures.
+But, in contrast, a growth mindset has a more positive outlook, as a child believes they have control over their successes and failures.

-If a child possesses a growth mindset, they can look at classroom tasks with a “go-getter” attitude and can bounce back from challenges with an optimistic point of view.
-When they fail at something, they understand that they can use that experience to learn new ways to achieve growth toward a goal.
+If learners possess a growth student mindset, they can approach classroom tasks with a “go-getter” attitude and bounce back from challenges with resilience and an optimistic perspective.
+When they fail at something or have a specific weakness, they understand they can use that experience to learn new ways to grow toward a goal.

 Teaching Growth Mindset in the Classroom: 9 Powerful Methods